Skip to content

 Infusion Therapy

-We use infusion therapy to deliver many cancer-fighting medicines.
-We give infusion therapy medicine and fluids through an IV, a central venous catheter, or a flexible catheter called a peripherally inserted central catheter (PICC) line.
+We use infusion therapy to deliver chemotherapy and immunotherapy through an IV, a central venous catheter, a Mediport, or a flexible catheter called a peripherally inserted central catheter (PICC) line.
 Medicine directly enters your bloodstream.
 From there, it targets and destroys cancer cells.
 When needed, we give fluids to keep you hydrated, replace electrolytes, build nutrients, and prevent nausea.

 Immunotherapy